Functions Development Guidelines

 Create a Function

-This short instruction shows how to create a simple Function on the Admin Portal.
-This Function changes the content of the message before publishing it on the previously specified channel.
+This short instruction shows how to create a simple Function in the Admin Portal.
+The Function changes the message before publishing it on the specified channel.

 Admin Portal UI

-This section shows how to use Admin Portal to create PubNub Functions.
-To familiarize yourself with the UI for Functions, go to the Functions v2 section of the Admin Portal documentation.
+This section shows how to use the Admin Portal to create PubNub Functions.
+To learn the Functions UI, see Functions v2.

 Set up configuration